lllariogonzalez/nextjs-dashboard/README.md

 If there's a 'CredentialSignin' error, you want to return it so that you can show an appropriate error message.

 Finally, in your login-form.tsx component, you can use React's useFormState to call the server action and handle form errors, and use useFormStatus to handle the pending state of the form.

+### Adding the logout functionality

+To add the logout functionality, call the signOut function from auth.ts in your \<SideNav\> component.

+**Try it out**

+Now, try it out.
+You should be able to log in and out of your application using the following credentials:

+- Email: user@nextmail.com
+- Password: 123456